 You Are Not Washing Your Hands

 If you don't wash your hands after using a public restroom … you're unfortunately not alone.
 A CDC study showed that only 31% of men and 65% of women wash their hands after using a public toilet.
 That means a lot of bacteria commonly found in restrooms — including E. coli, strep, salmonella and other fecal bacteria — is heading out into the world, starting with the door handle.

 The Rx: Always wash your hands with soap and water.
 Read on to see how long.

 You Are Not Washing Your Hands Long Enough

 Even if you do remember to wash your hands, you might not be washing them long enough to properly remove bacteria.
 A recent study by the USDA found that 97 percent of us don't wash our hands correctly, and the most common mistake is not washing them long enough.

-The Remedy Rx: The USDA recommends washing your hands with soap for 20 seconds — about long enough to sing "Happy Birthday" twice — and drying them thoroughly.
+The Rx: The USDA recommends washing your hands with soap for 20 seconds — about long enough to sing "Happy Birthday" twice — and drying them thoroughly.

 You Are Sitting All Day